Making Sense of Dependence: Efficient Black-box Explanations Using Dependence Measure: Experiments

 \subsection{Finding spacial interactions in the model}

 Usual attribution methods provide explanations in the form of heat maps that assign each pixel (or patch) an importance score.
 However, the scope of such explanations is limited since the reason for a prediction may not be explained only by the single importance of independent patches.
 In \cite{fel_look_2021}, the authors use Sobol total indices that account for the importance of a patch in interaction with all other patches, but they cannot localize the interactions.
 Thanks to its orthogonal decomposition property, our HSIC-based attribution method is able not only to assess the importance of each patch, but also the importance of interactions between specific patches by computing the HSIC of the joint patches and subtracting the contribution of each patch taken independently\footnote{With the decomposition property, it is also possible to obtain HSIC "total" indices, like for Sobol, but it did not bring significant qualitative or quantitative advantages.}.
-It is then possible to identify regions of the image that affect the output only when both areas are perturbated at the same time; in other words, image patches which are only important in interaction with other patches.
+It is then possible to identify regions of the image that affect the output only when both areas are perturbated jointly.

 We illustrate this property in Figure \ref{fig:interactions}.
 For each image, we computed all the possible interactions between patches and reported the most important ones.
 Note that not all images exhibit significant interactions, so we performed a qualitative selection for pedagogical purposes.
 On the upper row, we plot usual heatmaps that traduce the importance of each patch taken independently.
 On the bottom row, important interactions are represented in red.
 We can see that the middle part of the snake body is not the only important element in the picture, that one part of the mountain interacts with one of the skiers, so do the mustaches of the puma and two corners of the roof.
 Note that for each image, the maximum values of $\mathcal{H}^p_{i}$ are $40.6, 11.4, 8.2$ and $18.8$ and the maximum values of $\mathcal{H}^p_{i \times j}$ are $19.6, 6.6, 9.2$ and $6.3$ respectively.
 Thanks to the orthogonal decomposition property, these metrics can be compared and we can deduce that some interactions are as significant as some important independent patches.
 For the image with a puma, the interactions between the mustaches are even more important than the eye / forehead for identifying the animal ($\mathcal{H}^p_{i \times j} = 9.2$ when $i$ and $j$ are the right and left mustaches and $\mathcal{H}^p_{iff} = 8.2$ when $i$ is the eye / forehead).